byjg/docker-easy-haproxy/docs/guides/acme.md

 2. Enable ACME per domain (per service/app)
    - Add the label `easyhaproxy.<definition>.certbot=true` to the service you want a certificate for.
-   - Ensure the service is exposed on HTTP port 80 from EasyHAProxy’s perspective (e.g., `easyhaproxy.<definition>.port=80`).
+   - Ensure the service is exposed on HTTP port 80 from EasyHAProxy's perspective (e.g., `easyhaproxy.<definition>.port=80`).
 ACME HTTP-01 will not work if the front port is not 80.
    - Provide the domain via `easyhaproxy.<definition>.host=yourdomain.tld` (and additional labels per your install method).

 What happens under the hood